 Sage Narada always wanders around the earth and never resides in a single location.
 It is said that the Narada is forced to wander around the earth due to a curse by Daksha Prajapati.
 Brahma asked Daksha to create subjects or living beings.
-He thus created Devas, hermits, Asuras, serpents and numerous other living beings.
+He thus created Devas, hermits, Asuras, serpents and numerous other living beings from his mind.

 They took the advice of Sage Narada and went in different directions and never returned.